BaderLab/HumanLiver/README.md

 microenvironment.

 ## Usage
-You can install this package by running:
+This is an R package used to explore the single-cell RNAseq data presented in this paper.
+You can install this package in R by running:
 ```{r}
 install.packages("devtools")
 devtools::install_github("BaderLab/HumanLiver")
 ```
 It takes a while for this command to run, since data files are larger than your usual github code.
+You only need to run this installation step the first time you use this package on your computer.

 Then the data can be viewed in the [*scClustViz*](https://baderlab.github.io/scClustViz) Shiny app by running:
 ```{r}